 Prerequisites

-No prior experience is required, but the ascent is 4.1 miles and 4250 vertical feet, so participants should be physically fit and ready to trudge uphill with a sizable pack for four or five hours.
-If you are interested, we can help you with a training program to get prepared for the ascent.
+We do not have prerequisites and no prior experience is required.
+With that said, the ascent is 8+ miles roundtrip and we gain 4250 vertical feet on the ascent, so participants should be physically fit and ready to trudge uphill with a sizable pack for four or five hours.
+Previous winter hiking or mountaineering experience is helpful.
+If you are interested, we can direct you to a training program to get prepared for the ascent.

 Time